 Despite the fact that it has seen more use and abuse than most pocket snubbies ever do, it is still kicking and is in my pocket as I write this.
 If I disregard the finish wear, there is nothing at all wrong with the gun mechanically.
 I may be do for an internal cleaning soon, but that’s about it.
 I’ve had only two failures to fire in the entire time I’ve spent pulling the trigger on the 642 and they were in reloads.
 I am very confident that it will go bang when I need it to.

 So when would I consider replacing my little blue gun?
 I don’t know, to be honest.
-I have not had a problem with it yet and I consider three years/5,000 rounds a year to be too short a time to retire it, but I know guys who have shelved or sold their G43 after only two years of what I consider light use.
+I have not had a problem with it yet and I consider three years/5,000 rounds a year to be too short a time to retire it.
+But I know guys who have shelved or sold their G43 (or Sig Sauer or Beretta or Ruger or Remington) after only two years of what I consider light use and bought new pistols.
 While they may tire out a spring, I believe it to be safe to say that most people will never successfully wear a handgun out.
 It is my opinion that most people simply tire of their handguns and want something new, thus ending a particular gun’s service life.